Eric M. HockyEric Hocky Clark Hill

 Eric M. Hocky

 Eric M. Hocky’s practice focuses on a variety of transportation matters.
 His practice also includes representing companies on general corporate and business matters.
+In addition, Eric currently serves as the Member-in-Charge of the Philadelphia office of Clark Hill.

 Eric’s transportation practice relates primarily to railroads and their shippers.
 He has over 30 years experience representing railroads and other transportation interests throughout the United States on a variety of matters before federal (including the Surface Transportation Board, the Railroad Retirement Board and Federal Railway Administration) and state regulatory agencies including merger cases, abandonments (including adverse abandonments) and acquisitions of rail lines; construction of new rail lines; interchange rights; common control proceedings; and operating arrangements by lease or trackage rights.